What is a Bachelor of Social Work?

 Give me the basic details on a Bachelor of Social Work!The Bachelor of Social Work is a strictly-regulated degree that often takes four years to complete, largely because you’re required to complete two semesters (approximately one year or 1000 hours in total) worth of work experience.
 It’s a great way to practise your skills and get comfortable with the uncomfortable—a top priority when you’re speaking to clients in crisis.

 Always check that the course you’re considering is accredited by the Australian Association of Social Workers (AASW).
-Insider tip—all Bachelor of Social Work degrees delivered by leading Australian universities through Open Universities Australia are!
+Insider tip—all Bachelor of Social Work degrees delivered through Open Universities Australia are!

 Why study a Bachelor of Social Work?